It was a pleasure to speak to Mandy Garner for this piece about what I am trying to build, and why, at Careering into Motherhood.

 She was inundated with candidates, but it was harder to find employers who could offer flexible jobs.
 Jane felt bad turning other women, some in dire straits, down so in 2018 she set up a Facebook group where they could get support and share job adverts with other women in the same position.
 Soon after her mother became ill and then the pandemic struck.
 Jane decided to fold the recruitment business, but she had noticed that women who had been coached professionally were more able to negotiate flexible working, find a new job or start a business because their confidence levels were higher.
 During the pandemic she partnered with a career coach and trialled an online coaching programme to see if there was interest among her Facebook group, which now numbers some 15,000 women.
 Sixty women were successfully put through the programme in six cohorts with good results.

-Jane [pictured right] decided to set up the Careering into motherhood platform and launched it at the start of this year to make coaching both more accessible and more transparent.
+Jane [pictured down] decided to set up the Careering into motherhood platform and launched it at the start of this year to make coaching both more accessible and more transparent.
 The coaches on her site were already giving away a lot of useful content as part of their lead generation work.
 Jane’s platform brings all of this together in an online library which members can access free of charge.
 She adds that coaching is largely unregulated as an industry which means there can be a large discrepancy between the qualifications of different coaches.
 Her platform aims to make it easier for candidates to make their own choice by providing a directory of coach profiles with information about their background, their qualifications and fee structure as well as client testimonials.
 Women can search the directory for group or individual sessions.

 The site also has downloadable tools, vlogs and a podcast.
 The coaches pay Jane a membership fee and Jane offers them help with marketing and access to clients in return.
 Many of the coaches – all of whom are women – are also keen to help to tackle gender diversity.
 Jane says she is very passionate about making coaching affordable to many and helping coaches to grow their businesses.